 “You need something outside of the classroom to keep you fresh or you’ll start to hate Japan,” was the only piece of advice that had stuck with John during Heartful’s one-day basic teacher training session.
 For some teachers that was studying Japanese or working toward a new career, for others karate or cosplay.
 Lots more took to drinking, especially upon realizing they were “lifers”; married to Japan, stuck in teaching, no Japanese language skills to get another job, no skills of any kind transferable to another career, and no motivation left to try and do anything about it.
 John was soon to be married, and maybe he already was marked as a lifer, but long ago he had decided he wouldn’t be ending up like that.

-Three weeks later, as the other teachers prepped for their classes that day, John excused himself from the teacher’s room.
-He slipped out of the fire exit to the back stairs to make a phone call.
+Three weeks later, as the other teachers prepped for their classes, John excused himself from the teacher’s room.
+He slipped out of the fire exit to the back stairs and took out his phone.
 He put a handkerchief over the receiver.
 His routine.

 “Yes, I’d like to speak to someone in the personnel section.
 I’m afraid it’s about one of your teachers in Kita-Senju…”